markmichon/markmichon.com/content/articles/redesigning-in-the-open.md

 ---
-path: "/redesigning-in-the-open"
+path: /redesigning-in-the-open
-date: "2017-09-06"
+date: '2017-09-06'
-title: "Redesigning in the Open"
+title: 'Redesigning in the Open'
-subtitle: "This site is in flux!
-Learn more about the state of disarray"
+subtitle: 'This site is in flux!
+Learn more about the state of disarray'
 ---

 If you're viewing this, there's a good chance most of the site looks broken.
 Like many before, I've decided to perform much of this site's redesign in the open!